camunda/blog.camunda.org/content/post/2017/05/camunda-bpm-770-released.md

 title = "Camunda BPM 7.7.0 Released"
 +++

-Camunda BPM Platform 7.7.0 is here, greatly increasing the technical operations of the platform.
+Camunda BPM Platform 7.7.0 is here, greatly improving the technical operations of the platform.

 The highlights are: